griffithlab/civic-docs/docs/about/faq.rst

 Is there an API I can access?
 -----------------------------
 Yes!
-Please review the :doc:`API documentation <api>` for more details.
+Please review the :doc:`API documentation <../api>` for more details.

 What is the difference between "Supports a Negative association" and "Does not support a Positive association"?
 ---------------------------------------------------------------------------------------------------------------